 Weatherhead equips undergraduate students with the knowledge and skills needed to realize career aspirations, but our role does not end there.
 A vast array of university resources and services exist to assist undergraduates with interest assessment, career exploration, career planning and decision making, and finding internships and full-time employment in such areas as:

 - Public accounting, including Big 4 and regional/local firms

 - Or varied industries as analysts or management trainees

 Preparing through Action

 CWRU’s affiliations with hundreds of companies, non-profit organizations, and government agencies in Cleveland and around the world make it easy to gain work experience.
-Summer internships and semester-long co-op opportunities abound, and our Action Learning course for seniors includes our distinctive “consulting boot camp”; students follow this intensive experience up by putting into practice all that they have learned in a real-life consulting project for a local company.
+Summer internships and semester-long co-op (practicum) opportunities abound, and our Action Learning course for seniors includes our distinctive “consulting boot camp”; students follow this intensive experience up by putting into practice all that they have learned in a real-life consulting project for a local organization.